userfrosting/learn/pages/17.recipes/06.advanced-tutorial/02.database/docs.md

 ```

-This file should contains something similar to this:
+This file should contain something similar to this:
 ```
 debug.DEBUG: [{
 	"id": 1,